Putting the pressure on bullies

 And it is definitely a problem, she says, citing domestic terrorist Dylann Roof and the 2015 Emanual AME Church shooting in Charleston.
 While a host of factors contributed to Roof’s decision to murder nine African-American congregants in an attempt to ignite a race war, one factor stood out to Mulvey.

 “Right after we finished this project and we submitted the paper, the Charleston massacre occurred and Dylann Roof’s friends were saying things like, ‘Well, he told racist jokes all the time, we didn’t think it was a big deal,’” Mulvey explains.

-“These mild forms of racism or microaggression are often overlooked in school contexts.
+“These mild forms of racism are often overlooked in school contexts.
 They’re not seen as explicit forms of bullying,” Mulvey says.
 “But given cases like Dylann Roof, if someone had stood up to him, if he had been flagged, if someone had said, ‘this isn’t OK,’ maybe we’d have had a different trajectory.”

 Intervention can stop active bullying pretty quickly — within about ten seconds, according to Mulvey.
 “Those are really active forms of intervening,” she says, “like actually saying, ‘Hey, that’s not OK,’ or saying [to the victim], ‘Hey, come with me, you don’t need to put up with this.’”

 There are also more subtle interventions that may not immediately stop a bad situation, but that can still be very effective.